 6) Usability improvements with the Usability plugin

 Redmine is feature-rich, for sure.
 But with all those features, it might not be the most intuitive user interface.
 With this usability plugin for Redmine, you can modify and adjust its interface to your and your team’s needs.
-You can hide elements or optimize workflows which makes daily operations faster and easier.
+You can hide elements or optimize workflows which make daily operations faster and easier.
 Download the Usability Redmine plugin.

 7) Monitoring your Redmine projects